JohnMops/DevOps/kubernetes/helm/helmfile/README.md

 !!!
-Important to know that helm3 does not create namespaces You need them to exist prior applying helmfile !!!
+Important to know that helm3 does not create namespaces You need them to exist prior applying helmfile unless your helm version is 3.2+ !!!

 1. Install helmfile cli: